 Like Moses’ holy or separated tent, the born-again believers are God’s spiritual house or tabernacle of meeting where God desires to shine forth or manifest His love, grace, glory and goodness, presence and power to the people of the world seeking for Him (Psa.
 50:2).

-Regrettably, it is the believers today, rather than the unbelievers, who are running from one church to another and from one special service to another seeking for a divine encounter with God.
+Regrettably, it is the believers today, rather than the unbelievers, who are running from one church to another and from one special service to another seeking for a divine visitation from God or for a divine encounter with God.